artikozel/decred-articles/English/DII_cryptoemporium.md

 **A: Personally, I have to admit there are some things, like the work ethos and willingness to keep your nose to the grindstone through tough times and market conditions that both you and Decred share.
 What is your secret to staying positive and active despite various hardships?**

-As above, this comes from my own personal beliefs that I have tried to instill into the company.
+**S:** As above, this comes from my own personal beliefs that I have tried to instill into the company.
 It’s important to show resilience and unwavering positivity even in the toughest times.
 There’s a lesson in every hardship and this ongoing bear market is no different.
 As I am sure Decred have also experienced, it’s actually times like this that you learn the most about your business.
 It’s about using the experience positively.
 We know that the blockchain revolution is a train that will not be stopped in the long-run, this certainly helps our optimistic outlook.

 **A: You have recently announced that you were going to put the brands, whose products you offer, and customers directly in touch.
 Some would see this as trying to put oneself out of business through a clear conflict of interest, since you are the liaison between customer and brand.
 Is there a piece of the puzzle not immediately obvious to the eye?**